10th Circ. OKs Axing Worker Who Lied About Facebook Posts

 By Abigail Rubenstein

-Law360, New York (November 27, 2013, 4:31 PM ET) -- The 10th Circuit ruled Tuesday that a Kansas hospital did not engage in unlawful retaliation when it fired an employee who had complained of sexual harassment, in part because she repeatedly, falsely denied having authored Facebook posts that accused her supervisor of misconduct.
+Law360, New York (November 27, 2013, 4:31 PM EST) -- The 10th Circuit ruled Tuesday that a Kansas hospital did not engage in unlawful retaliation when it fired an employee who had complained of sexual harassment, in part because she repeatedly, falsely denied having authored Facebook posts that accused her supervisor of misconduct.

 The appeals court affirmed a Kansas district court's summary judgment for Mercy Health System of Kansas Inc., finding that former nuclear-medicine technician Sara Debord could not prove she was subjected to either sexual harassment or retaliation.